 Paralysis is a life-changing medical condition that can severely disrupt a person’s way of life.
 If you have been left paralysed by an accident that was not your fault, you are entitled to claim compensation.
 Here at PDA Law, we understand how difficult adapting to life with a paralysis can be, especially when you know that your injury could have been avoided.
-Whether you were injured in a road traffic accident, a fall, or an accident at work or home, our dedicated solicitors are here to help you claim the compensation you deserve.
+Whether you were injured in a road traffic accident, a fall / accident at work, our dedicated solicitors are here to help you claim the compensation you deserve.
 Although the money you receive won’t undo the damage that has been caused to you, it can take away the stress of any financial pressures that your family have been forced to endure and help pay for equipment and alterations that could help you to live a more independent life.

 Paralysis is defined as the loss of movement in one or all of the body’s muscles.
 Depending on the cause of the paralysis, the paralysis may be temporary or permanent.
 The main symptom of paralysis is complete loss of feeling in one or more of the body’s limbs.

 The most common cause of paralysis is stroke, but other causes include trauma to the head or the spine.
 Spinal cord injuries are particularly likely to result in paralysis.
-The spinal cord is responsible for transporting nerve signals from the brain to other parts of the body; spinal cord injuries disrupt the cord’s ability to transmit signals, thereby causing paralysis below the level of injury.
+The spinal cord is responsible for transporting nerve signals from the brain to other parts of the body spinal cord injuries disrupt the cord’s ability to transmit signals, thereby causing paralysis below the level of injury.
 Head injuries that cause damage to the areas of the brain responsible for controlling movement can also cause paralysis.
-Common causes of head and spinal injury include road traffic accidents, sports injuries, assaults, falls, and accidents at work and at home.
+Common causes of head and spinal injury include road traffic accidents, sports injuries, assaults and accidents at work.
 Regardless of what kind of accident you were involved in, if your paralysis was due to another person’s negligence or incompetence, you are entitled to make a claim.